 Art Central will showcase works from over 100 exhibitors and international galleries in this highly anticipated edition.

 How Much?
-TBA, previous show Adult HK230 online pre-sale, concession and student tickets also available.
+Adult HK125-HK175 online pre-sale, concession and student tickets also available.

 Hong Kong Arts Festival

-On its 50th year, this is Hong Kong's foremost event dedicated to the performing arts.
-This year, due to the current Covid precautions the format will be a bit different with both In-Venue as well as virtual online programmes.
+On its 51st year, this is Hong Kong's foremost event dedicated to the performing arts.
+This year, due to the ongoing Covid challenges the format may be a bit different with both In-Venue as well as virtual online programmes.

 Four weeks of